All About Credits

 Requesting Credit from Academic Departments & Programs

 Before departure, you get your proposed courses pre-estimated for credit.
 When selecting a program, keep in mind that each academic department or program at Swarthmore has its own rules concerning granting study abroad credit.
-Usually these policies are available on the department or program websites - use this document for reference [pdf].
+Usually these policies are available on the department or program websites, or you can contact your academic advisor.
 It is important to make sure that you understand all credit-related considerations, both at your program and at your home department, such as total amount of transfer credit allowed, or necessary pre-requisites, major/minor requirements.
 Depending on various approvals, coursework you do abroad can count toward completion of specific requirements (e.g. major, minor, distribution, twenty course rule), as well as towards the thirty-two credits needed to graduate.

 In some cases you will submit your coursework to be evaluated by the department for final credit.
 With proper planning, most Swarthmore students get full credit for the work done abroad upon return from abroad.
 No worries - at OCS we will assist you throughout the credit process!